canesche/dce/README.md

 # How to use

-To compile and run the program, execute the "run.sh" shellscript
+To compile and run the program, execute the "run.sh" shell script.

 # Results

-All dot files generated are shown on the results file.
+All dot files generated are shown on the "results" file.
+With the dot before and after executing the pass.
+The number of instructions and block basic elimination can be viewed on executing the "run.sh" shell script.

+# Observation

+We use the name of the function ‘foo’ only to create the dot cfg using the pass of “-dot-cfg” automatically.